-Caroline is an award winning director, actor and maker.
-With a background in social and environmental activism, her directing work is often in dialogue with current political issues; always striving to find the hyper personal in the political.
-Examples include working with Syrian filmmaker Reem Karssli to explore the semantics of screens in witnessing global conflicts from the UK (Now Is the Time to Say Nothing, extensive touring 2018/19 produced by MAYK), working with residents of Tower Hamlets to explore the multiple deaths in police custody in East London (You Do Not Have To Say Anything, The Yard Theatre) or working with teenagers in Rwanda and Uganda to explore their relationship to technology (Can You Hear Me Now –British Council/ MAYK).
+Caroline is a multi-disciplinary artist.
+With a background in social and environmental activism, her work is often co-created with people affected by current political issues.
+Examples include working with Syrian filmmaker Reem Karssli to explore the semantics of screens in witnessing global conflicts from the UK (Now Is the Time to Say Nothing, extensive touring 2018/19 produced by MAYK), with residents of Tower Hamlets to explore the multiple deaths in police custody in East London (You Do Not Have To Say Anything, The Yard Theatre) or with teenagers in Rwanda and Uganda to explore their relationship to technology (Can You Hear Me Now –British Council/ MAYK).

 “If the essence of theatre is an invitation to imagine that we are someone else and for a moment to see the world through their eyes, then this is truly theatre at its most essential.”